Liu Bowen: Death

-The shock and shame of being groundlessly dismissed from office had destroyed Liu's health, and he had died soon after.
-Within five years of Liu's death, the man who had slandered Liu in order to hold office, Hu Weiyong, was himself suspected of plotting against the Hongwu Emperor.
-In the subsequent orgy of the emperor's paranoid efforts to root out conspiracy, 30,000–40,000 people were executed.
+The shock and shame of being groundlessly dismissed from office had destroyed Liu's health, and he died soon after.
 The precise cause of Liu's death is considered uncertain by modern scholars.
-In late January of Hongwu's eighth year (1375), Liu was infected with cold.
-After Zhu Yuanzhang knew this, he sent Hu Weiyong to find an imperial doctor for Liu.
-However, after Liu had doctor's medicines, he felt as if some uneven stones were squeezed together in his stomach, which made him even more pained.
-Liu gently told Zhu Yuanzhang that he felt more pain after having Hu Weiyong's doctor's medicines.
+In late January of Hongwu's eighth year (1375), Liu caught a cold.
+After Zhu Yuanzhang found out, he sent Hu Weiyong to find an imperial doctor for Liu.
+However, after Liu had taken the doctor's medicines, he felt as if some uneven stones were being squeezed together in his stomach, which gave him even more pain.
+Liu gently told Zhu Yuanzhang that he felt more pain after taking Hu Weiyong's doctor's medicines.
 After Zhu Yuanzhang listened to this, he only gave some comforting words to Liu, which made Liu feel upset.
 In late March, Liu had already been unable to move freely.
 Therefore, he decided to return home.
-After he got home, he refused all the medicines and just tried to maintain a normal diet as much as possible.
-Eventually, Liu died in April.
-Some scholars believe that Liu was poisoned by the Hongwu Emperor himself, not because Liu failed his duty, but because the emperor was envious and even fearful of his knowledge and influence.
+Once he got home, he refused all the medicines and just tried to maintain a normal diet as much as possible.
+Eventually, in April, Liu died.
+Some scholars believe that Liu was poisoned by the Hongwu Emperor himself, not because Liu had failed his duty, but because the emperor was envious and even fearful of his knowledge and influence.
 Other sources have pointed out that the Hongwu Emperor did kill many people shortly after Liu lost his official position, but they are uncertain about whether Liu was part of this group.

+Within five years of Liu's death, the man who had slandered Liu in order to hold office, Hu Weiyong, was himself suspected of plotting against the Hongwu Emperor.
+In the subsequent orgy of the emperor's paranoid efforts to root out conspiracy, 30,000–40,000 people were executed.